 What will I be paying?

-The total tuition cost for the Adventure School is $7,295.
+The total tuition cost for Semester 2:52 is $7,195.
 See the cost break-down in the table to the right.

 Deductions from this tuition cost are available via Scholarship and/or Living Off-Campus.

-Scholarship is a collection of donations that have been received specifically for students of the Adventure School.
+Scholarship is a collection of donations that have been received specifically for Semester 2:52 students.
 These donations will be divided equally amongst all students in a semester.
 Scholarships vary from semester depending on the amount of donations received.

-The payment process for the Adventure School is as follows:
+The payment process for the Semester 2:52 is as follows:

-A non-refundable deposit of $2,000 due two weeks after being accepted into the Adventure School.
+A non-refundable deposit of $2,000 due two weeks after being accepted into Semester 2:52.

 A monthly bill during the semester that consists of a quarter of the student's bill.